Sea cucumber: Respiratory system

-Sea cucumbers extract oxygen from water in a pair of "respiratory trees" that branch in the cloaca just inside the anus, so that they "breathe" by drawing water in through the anus and then expelling it.
-The trees consist of a series of narrow tubules branching from a common duct, and lie on either side of the digestive tract.
+Sea cucumbers use cloacal respiration via a pair of "respiratory trees" that branch in the cloaca just inside the anus, so that they "breathe" by drawing water in through the anus, extracting dissolved oxygen from water, and then expelling it.
+The "trees" consist of a series of narrow tubules branching from a common duct, and lie on either side of the digestive tract.
 Gas exchange occurs across the thin walls of the tubules, to and from the fluid of the main body cavity.

-Together with the intestine, the respiratory trees also act as excretory organs, with nitrogenous waste diffusing across the tubule walls in the form of ammonia and phagocytic coelomocytes depositing particulate waste.
+Together with the intestine, the "respiratory trees" also act as excretory organs, with nitrogenous waste diffusing across the tubule walls in the form of ammonia and phagocytic coelomocytes depositing particulate waste.

 Circulatory systems

 Like all echinoderms, sea cucumbers possess both a water vascular system that provides hydraulic pressure to the tentacles and tube feet, allowing them to move, and a haemal system.
 The latter is more complex than that in other echinoderms, and consists of well-developed vessels as well as open sinuses.

 A central haemal ring surrounds the pharynx next to the ring canal of the water vascular system, and sends off additional vessels along the radial canals beneath the ambulacral areas.
 In the larger species, additional vessels run above and below the intestine and are connected by over a hundred small muscular ampullae, acting as miniature hearts to pump blood around the haemal system.
 Additional vessels surround the respiratory trees, although they contact them only indirectly, via the coelomic fluid.

 Indeed, the blood itself is essentially identical with the coelomic fluid that bathes the organs directly, and also fills the water vascular system.
 Phagocytic coelomocytes, somewhat similar in function to the white blood cells of vertebrates, are formed within the haemal vessels, and travel throughout the body cavity as well as both circulatory systems.
 An additional form of coelomocyte, not found in other echinoderms, has a flattened discoid shape, and contains hemoglobin.
 As a result, in many (though not all) species, both the blood and the coelomic fluid are red in colour.

-Vanadium has been reported in high concentrations in holothurian blood, however researchers have been unable to reproduce these results.
+Vanadium has been reported in high concentrations in holothuroid blood, however researchers have been unable to reproduce these results.